 Political obligation, as a specific form of social necessity, refers to situations where an action is required of an individual for the sake of public interests and the needs of society.
 This concept is also emphasized in Islamic narrations.
-For example, in a narration from Imam Ali (AS), it is which benefit the general public."
+For example, in a narration from Imam Ali (AS), it is stated: "Indeed, God loves from His servants that they uphold the laws which benefit the general public."
 Kulaynī, 1984 AD/1363 SH: 7, 321) This narration demonstrates that the implementation of laws and regulations, even if not personally necessary for an individual, becomes obligatory due to public interests and social necessity.